 Other data

-Employers should be aware that under the Scheme rules they are responsible for deciding whether deferred members, ie employees who have left the Scheme but not yet taken payment of their pension benefits, can be paid their benefits early on ill health grounds.
+Employers are responsible for deciding whether deferred members, ie employees who have left the Scheme but not yet taken payment of their pension benefits, can be paid their benefits early on ill health grounds.

 If a former employee applies for their deferred benefits to be put into payment early on ill health grounds, the employer is required to obtain an opinion from an Independent Registered Medical Practitioner before making a decision.
 The regulations require that the former employee is assessed in relation to their ability to do the job that they were doing immediately before they left the Scheme.
 Therefore, it is important to keep records of employees’ duties and responsibilities, usually in the form of a job description.